JackLawhorn/Heavens-Above-Gardens-Below/Posts/Mines of the Oremongers Guild.md

 Before its destruction, this mine was the deepest point on the surface of the [[Known World]], practically a city all its own dug straight down into the earth. [[Oremongers Guild#Earth shapers|Earth shapers]] dug slowly down with their magics, and left behind nearly 500 storeys of living quarters for their members, labs for their scholars, training facilities for their warrior class the [[Oremongers Guild#Artificer knights|artificer knights]], and any number of other wonders.
 A complex pulley system developed by the [[Cult of Pythos]] allowed the Guild to lower down equipment and raise up the materials they produced.

-This place would serve as the setting for their [[fall of the Oremongers Guild|fall]], the mine since filled by the elemental [[Mundial Aspects#earth motes|earth motes]] and remaining as a scar upon the City and all of the Known World.
+This place would serve as the setting for their [[Fall of the Oremongers Guild|fall]], the mine since filled by the elemental [[Mundial Aspects#earth motes|earth motes]] and remaining as a scar upon the City and all of the Known World.

 > For more, see [[The Maw]].